 Our journey today was to be about 25-30 miles.
 "That's not far then" says The Chef, "It's not the distance, but the type of roads" says I. Oh dear and what a road it was.
 Ages ago when reading one of the guide books for this area, I spotted the 'Tour of the Gorges du Verdon'.
 'Only an idiot would make a journey like that in a motorhome' I thought.
 Well there we were - the road to hell, the Tour of the Gorges du Verdon.
 "You've got it marked on the map as the way to go" observed The Chef, and she was right.
 The problem is, the only maps I have to work with are a road atlas of Europe, which means the information for each country is much disseminated, so when running an orange highlight pen from 'A' to 'B', it is indeed possible to select such a route.
 Now that I can look back knowing that we survived it, I can honestly say I wouldn't have missed it for the world.
 The scenery was absolutely spectacular, what a lovely part of the world this is.
-The Chef was busy clicking away with the pocket camera and so when I download the pictures this evening I can, once again, expect views of blurred trees, bushes and telegraph poles.
+The Chef was busy clicking away with the pocket camera so when I download the pictures this evening I can, once again, expect views of blurred trees, bushes and telegraph poles.
 I did say to her at one point "Try and take a picture of the telegraph pole, that way you'll end up with a picture of the scenery".

-It had been a bit of a white knuckle ride, had we been in a small French car - no problem, but we were in our twenty-two foot mobile home which we love dearly.
+It had been a bit of a white knuckle ride, had we been in a small French car - no problem, but we were in our twenty-four foot mobile home which we love dearly.
 It wasn't the road itself which bothered me, I could drive on roads like that all day, but the behaviour of other motorists.
 Don't get me wrong, generally the standard of driving here in France is very good, better than back home I think, drivers are far more patient and courteous, but you just need one stupid idiot to do some serious damage to you.

 These idiots come in two forms.
-Firstly the kamikaze driver, presumably given just hours to live by their doctor, and therefore has nothing to lose by overtaking us on blind bends at speed, or crossing white lines approaching us.
+Firstly the kamikaze driver, presumably given just hours to live by his doctor, and therefore has nothing to lose by overtaking us on blind bends at speed, or crossing white lines approaching us.

 The second group are geriatrics who would like assisted suicide with Dignitas in Switzerland but can't afford it.
 Instead they buy themselves a set of Lycra and hire a lightweight touring bike.
-Having done so these individuals, and there are an awful lot of them around here, cycle down the middle of the road hoping some poor unsuspecting individual like me does the job for them, thus saving money.
+Having done so these individuals, and there are an awful lot of them around here, cycle down the middle of the road hoping some poor unsuspecting individual like me does the job for them, thus saving them money.
 I don't mind running them down if that's what they want, but hey, I've just repaired the leak on the waste water outlet pipe, so don't go rolling around under there, thank you very much.